kaureena/Student-Result-Attendance-Management-System/README.md

 # Student Result & Attendance Management System (v1 + v2 Modernised)
+**Overview**

+This repository documents an academic student management system originally developed during my Bachelor of Computer Applications (BCA) degree and later modernised using current data engineering and analytics technologies.

+The project demonstrates an end-to-end data lifecycle:

+OLTP design

+Data Quality checks

+ETL pipeline

+Data Warehouse modelling

+Business Intelligence dashboards

+All data used is synthetic and non-proprietary.

 This repository contains **two connected versions** of the same project: